 However, we had become used to the fact that electromagnetic radiation can be viewed as or turned into particles called photons.
 But if we can imagine a field becoming particles why not consider particles being sort of a manifestation of a ‘field’?
 David Tong calls this field a ‘sea of stuff’ in his first lecture on Quantum Field Theory (BTW I would highly recommend his lectures – notes and videos – as an introduction to QFT).
 So protons are just ripples in this sea of proton stuff just as photons are just ripples of the electromagnetic field.

-I believe that we often some ideas in science for granted or consider them plausible or familiar if we had been exposed to them often enough.
+I believe that we often take some ideas in science for granted or consider them plausible or familiar if we had been exposed to them often enough.
 But after all: Do we really understand or feel the electromagnetic field any better as the sea of stuff that pops out electrons, protons (or the Higgs boson maybe)?
 Just because we are surrounded by EM wave smog transmitting Facebook posts and TV shows?

 Intuition in quantum physics – if there is any – can in my point of view only be acquired by wading through the math.
 There is no shortcut.
 Stating a particle originates from a field or vice versa is just a vague replacement of something that only equations can capture precisely.